Email is one of the primary cybersecurity threats to your business and in this post we describe 7 emails you should never open.

 Email is the primary tool that companies like yours use for daily communications in the modern business world.
 It’s simple, it’s easy, and it’s effective, but it’s also the main source of malware and spam that could threaten your business.
-If you’re not careful, your email could be the key for cybercriminals that are trying to exploit you:
+If you’re not careful, your email could be the key for cybercriminals that are trying to exploit you.

 The Authority Email

-The most common phishing emails are ones impersonating your bank, the IRS or some authority figure.
+One of the most common phishing emails are ones impersonating your bank, the IRS or some authority figure.
 The rule of thumb is this: any email that comes in where 1) you don’t personally know the sender, including emails from the IRS, Microsoft or your “bank,” and 2) asks you to “verify” your account should be deleted.
 Remember, ANY important notification will be sent via old-fashioned snail mail.
 If it’s important, they can call you.

 The “Account Verification” Email